-If you are looking for a STEM challenge that gets pupils thinking about electricity in a real-world context then we think you will love our new Solar Challenge.
+A STEM challenge that gets pupils thinking about electricity in a real-world context.

 Set in rural southern Zimbabwe where few villages have access to mains electricity, pupils investigate how to make different circuits which include solar cells.
 They then look at the requirements for electricity by different people in a community and make decisions on how a fixed amount of solar cells should be allocated based on needs.